Diffie-Hellman shared value generation in J

 23

-Above we make sure that p becomes a extended precision number by using x:.
+In the preceding snippet, I make sure that p becomes an extended precision number by using the extended precision verb x:.

-Let’s pick 5 as a candidate primitive root g modulo p and make sure that it is extended precision as well:
+Let’s pick 5 as a candidate primitive root g modulo p and make sure that it’s extended precision as well:

 ] g =: x: 5